-As separately described in the CSB OSH Program:
+As separately described in a stand-alone program:

-- Designate and train a sufficient number of people to assist in the emergency evacuation of employees. - Review the plan with covered employees: (A) when the plan is developed; (B) whenever the employee's responsibilities change; and (C) whenever the plan is changed. - Review with employees, upon initial assignment, parts of the plan they must know in the event of an emergency.
+- Designate and train a sufficient number of people to assist in the emergency evacuation of employees. - Review the plan with covered employees: (a) when the plan is developed; (b) whenever the employee's responsibilities change; and (c) whenever the plan is changed. - Review with employees, upon initial assignment, parts of the plan they must know in the event of an emergency.
 The written plan must be kept at the workplace and made available to employees. - Apprise employees of the fire hazards to which they are exposed.

-2. Portable Fire Extinguisher (1910.157)
+3. Portable Fire Extinguisher (29 C.F.R. §1910.157)

-- When portable fire extinguishers are provided for employees, also provide an education program on how to use them. - This education must be given upon initial employment and annually thereafter. - Train designated employees in the use of appropriate fire fighting equipment. - This training must take place upon initial assignment and annually thereafter.
+When portable fire extinguishers are provided for employee use, provide an education program on how to use them upon initial employment and annually thereafter.

-3. Hazard Communication (1910.1200)
+4. Hazard Communication (29 C.F.R. §1910.1200)